-Companies may combine multiple commodity pathways and the sector pathway as appropriate for target setting (see Section 3.3.5).
+Companies may combine multiple commodity pathways and the sector pathway as appropriate for target setting (see section 3.3.5).
 Both sector-based and commodity-based FLAG targets are consistent with scenarios that limit global temperature increase to 1.5°C.

-1.3 HOW DO FLAG SBTs DIFFER FROM ENERGY/INDUSTRY SBTs?
+1.3 How do FLAG SBTs differ from energy/industry SBTs?

 Few companies have comprehensively accounted for AFOLU emissions or removals in their targets or disclosures.
-A key challenge has been the lack of available standards, guidance and methods, but this challenge is solved with the SBTi FLAG Guidance and the forthcoming GHG Protocol Land Sector and Removals Guidance (draft guidance released September 2022).
+A key challenge has been the lack of available standards, guidance and methods, but this challenge is solved with the FLAG SBTi guidance and the forthcoming GHG Protocol Land Sector and Removals Guidance (draft guidance released September 2022).